 In terms of size and appearance, what kind of fish is herring?
 It’s considered a small to medium-sized oily fish with silver scales and a cream-colored flesh.
 It contains small enough bones that they are edible and often not even noticeable.

 Herring’s taste is described as being mild, similar to other flaky white fish.
 Although it is an oily fish, it doesn’t have an off-putting taste and lends well to different preparation methods.
 Many find that pickled herring is an acquired taste, so if it doesn’t appeal to you, consider pan-frying or smoking it instead.

 A three-ounce serving of herring is relatively small but contains almost 150 percent of the daily recommended value of vitamin D, as well as over 100 percent of the omega-3 your body needs each day.
+In fact, herring is often used in fish oil supplements.
 In addition, there are several other nutrients found in large quantities in this fish, such as vitamin B12 and selenium.